ezequielgarcia/node-libao/README.md

 ============
 ### Node.js libao bindings, output PCM data to the speakers.

-A Writable stream instance that accepts [PCM audio][pcm] data and outputs it to the speakers.
+A Writable stream instance that accepts PCM audio data and outputs it to the speakers.
 The output is backed by `libao`'s audio output modules, which in turn use any number of audio backends commonly found on Operating Systems these days.